Exponential Synchronization of Memristive HIndmarsh-Rose Neural Networks: Formulation and Preliminaries

 \textup{(i)} $\frac{d}{dt} (g, \zeta) = (Ag, \zeta) + (f(g) + F(g), \zeta)$ is satisfied for a.e. $t \in [0, \tau]$ and any $\zeta \in E^*$;

 \textup{(ii)} $g(t, \cdot) \in C([0, \tau]; E) \cap C^1 ((0, \tau); \Pi)$ and $g(0) = g^0$.

 Here $(\cdot , \cdot)$ is the dual product of the dual space $E^*$ versus $E$. \end{definition}

-The following proposition can be proved by the Galerkin approximation method \cite{CV} plus the regularity property \cite{SY} of the parabolic operator semigroup $e^{At}$.

-\begin{proposition} For any given initial state $g^0 \in E$, there exists a unique weak solution $g(t; g^0), \, t \in [0, \tau]$, for some $\tau > 0$ may depending on $g^0$, of the initial value problem \eqref{pb} formulated from the memristive Hindmarsh-Rose equations \eqref{cHR}.
-The weak solution $g(t; g^0)$ continuously depends on the initial data and satisfies
+The following proposition can be proved by the Galerkin approximation method \cite{CV} and the regularity property \cite[Section 4.7]{SY} of the parabolic semigroup $e^{At}$. \begin{proposition} For any given initial state $g^0 \in E$, there exists a unique weak solution $g(t; g^0), \, t \in [0, \tau]$, where $\tau > 0$ may depending on $g^0$, of the initial value problem \eqref{pb}.
+The weak solution $g(t; g^0)$ satisfies

 Moreover, for any initial state $g^0 \in E$, the weak solution $g(t; g^0)$ becomes a strong solution for $t \in (0, \tau)$, which has the regularity

 \end{proposition}